 The Centre for Australian National Biodiversity Research (CANBR) at CSIRO, and the Australian Network for Plant Conservation hosted the 12th Australasian Plant Conservation Conference (APCC12) in Canberra 11-15 November 2018.

-To coincide with the release of the third edition of the ANPC’s Threatened Plant Translocation Guidelines, APCC12 will bring conservation researchers and practitioners together to discuss the recent advances and latest scientific findings in plant translocation across Australia for successful threatened plant translocations.
-Species translocations have been an important conservation approach for more than two decades across Australia to save threatened species from extinction.
+To coincide with the release of the Third edition of the ANPC’s Threatened Plant Translocation Guidelines, APCC12 will bring conservation researchers and practitioners together from across Australia to discuss the recent advances and latest scientific findings for successful threatened plant translocations.
+Species translocations have been an important conservation approach for more than two decades to save threatened species from extinction.
 With no foreseeable reduction in threats from climate change, urban and agricultural expansion and intensification, and invasive pests and diseases, translocations will be increasingly important into the future.
-View the Registration Fees here.